HSK Test in Shanghai: The Complete, Definitive Guide for 2021

-We’ve pulled a complete list of the 32 HSK test centers in Shanghai on this page.
+We’ve compiled a full list of the 31 HSK test centers in Shanghai on this page.

 Now, choosing an HSK test center is actually not as simple as picking the one closest to you.
 You can be more strategic in your choice.
 We’ve come up with a few tips here to help you decide which center you should go to ace the HSK exam.